 I use this platform to host all my group coaching calls and 1-1 coaching calls.
 It’s private and secure and offers features like screen share, video, recording, chat, and file transfer for up to 25 participants.

 Going back and forth with people for scheduling calls, podcasts, interviews, etc. is a pain in the ass.
 This is especially true as I’m dealing with people all over the world.

-Calendly integrates with my Google Calendar and lets people schedule at their convenience (and mine).
+Acuity integrates with my Google Calendar and lets people schedule at their convenience (and mine).
 It automatically takes care of time zone issues and automated reminders.
-It also integrates with Zapier so people who schedule with me can also be put into Convertkit, for example.
+It also integrates with Zapier so people who schedule with me can also be put into Drip, for example.